On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Objectives and Methodology

 \subsubsection{\textbf{Workload Configuration}}

-Table~\ref{tab:workload-character} outlines the workload configurations used in our analysis.
-We define workload characteristics across six dimensions as described below.
+Table~\ref{tab:workload-character} outlines the workload configurations for our analysis.
+We define workload characteristics across these dimensions as the following.

-\begin{enumerate}[leftmargin=*] \item \textbf{Job Length} is the amount of time a job needs to complete its execution without interruption.
+\begin{enumerate}[leftmargin=*, topsep=0.08cm, itemsep=0.1cm] \item \textbf{Job Length} is the amount of time a job needs to complete its execution without interruption.
 We examine a range of job lengths that map to interactive jobs (1 minute or less), small batch jobs (1hr to 24hrs), long batch jobs (24-168hrs), and uninterruptible service jobs ($>$168hrs).
 The range of job lengths and values within that range are based on version 3 of Google's Borg cluster trace~\cite{borg-next-gen,bashir2021take}.

+\item \textbf{Job arrival time} is the submission time of a job.
+Since jobs can arrive at any point of the day, we consider all the possible job starting times.
+As our trace is collected at hourly granularity, jobs can start at the hour boundary, and there are 8760 potential start times over a year.
+We compute carbon reductions at all start times and report the average results and confidence intervals.

+\item \textbf{Spatial Migration} defines the spatial flexibility of a job.
+When a job is migrated from one region to another, it can incur overheads depending on the size of its memory and disk state.
+Our analysis ignores these migration overheads in quantifying an upper bound on carbon reduction.

 \item \textbf{Deferrability} characterizes the temporal flexibility of a job to delay the start of its execution based on its \emph{slack}, which dictates the maximum delay possible.
 Prior work suggests that practical waiting times for batch jobs are generally between a few minutes to less than 24 hours~\cite{pradeep:sc20,rodrigo2018towards}.
-However, to quantify an upper bound on carbon savings, we vary our slack from 1-10$\times$ a job's running time, which translates to 1 hour on the lower end and 10 weeks on the higher end for the job lengths we consider.
+However, to quantify an upper bound on carbon reductions, we vary our slack from 24 hours to a year in quantifying an ideal upper bound on carbon reduction.

 \item \textbf{Interruptibility} defines the performance flexibility of a job.
 An interruptible job can be paused and resumed without a significant loss of computation.
-While suspending and resuming a job incurs some time and energy overhead (based on an application's memory footprint) that increase emissions, our analysis ignores it, since we focus on quantifying an upper bound on carbon savings.
+While suspending and resuming a job incurs some time and energy overhead (based on an application's memory footprint) that increases emissions, our analysis ignores it since we focus on quantifying an upper bound on carbon reduction.

-\item \textbf{Resource usage} captures the aggregate amount of computing resources used over some time period, such as CPU-hours and memory-hours.
-In our case, we use real-world traces from Azure and Google to find the fraction of total resource usage across all job lengths.
-We use these fractions to compute the expected carbon savings across all the jobs in these workloads.